mandrasch/openeducationtagger/README.md

 ## Why?

-- an online spreadsheet is the fastest way to collect resources together, forms are annyoing
+- an online spreadsheet is the fastest way to collect resources together, forms are annoying
 - everyone should be able to collect & provide current resources in a nice and modern way

 ## Important notes